Single-Season Tigers Home Run Leaders: Top 22

 Cecil Fielder: 51 Home Runs in 1990

-Cecil Fielder clearly found something in Japan when he played there for a year in 1989.
-Before heading out there, his career-high for homers was just 14 (although he never earned more than 197 plate appearances in a season).
-After hitting 38 dingers across the Pacific Ocean, he came back in 1990 and led the league with 51 dingers as a 26-year-old.
+Cecil Fielder found something in Japan when he played there for a year in 1989.
+Before heading to the Far East, his career-high for homers was 14 (although he never earned more than 197 plate appearances in a season).
+After hitting 38 dingers in Japan, he came back in 1990 and led the league with 51 dingers as a 26-year-old.
 And then he led the league again the following year with 44 homers.
 Fielder also led the league from 1990-92 in RBI.

 This was the start of seven straight seasons with at least 28 home runs, with six of those campaigns ending with 30-plus taters.